New Site

 Hugo has extensive documentation as well.
 We’ll cover the bits needed for us to make a functional site in the course, but feel free to explore the official documentation and try anything you find interesting.

-.
+If you make some content, Hugo uses a format called markdown.
 We’ll cover this in our next lesson, but for now – any text is valid markdown, so you can just type some things up and they should show on your site.

 Configuration